 Initial conditions are a set of test configurations the UE needs to be tested in and the steps for the SS to take with the UE to reach the correct measurement state.

-The initial test configurations consist of environmental conditions, test frequencies and channel bandwidths based on EN-DC operating bands specified in clause 5.2B.4, channel bandwidths and sub-carrier spacings for the NR cell specified in TS 38.521-1 [8] clause 5.3 and channel bandwidth for the E-UTRA cell are specified in TS 36.521-1 [10] clause 5.4.2.All of these configurations shall be tested with applicable test parameters for each inter-band EN-DC configuration specified in clause [5.3B.X], and are shown in table 7.4B.3.4.1-1.
+The initial test configurations consist of environmental conditions, test frequencies and channel bandwidths based on EN-DC operating bands specified in clause 5.2B.4, channel bandwidths and sub-carrier spacings for the NR cell specified in TS 38.521-1 [8] clause 5.3 and channel bandwidth for the E-UTRA cell are specified in TS 36.521-1 [10] clause 5.4.2.All of these configurations shall be tested with applicable test parameters for each inter-band EN-DC configuration specified in clause 5.5B.4, and The configurations for NR carrier are shown in TS 38.521-1 [8] table 7.4.4.1-1, the configurations for E-UTRA carrier as anchor-agnostic are shown in table Table 4.6-1.
 The details of the uplink reference measurement channels (RMCs) are specified in Annex A.2.
 Configurations of PDSCH and PDCCH before measurement are specified in TS 36.521-1 [10] Annex C.2 and in TS 38.521-1 [8] Annex C.2 for E-UTRA CG and NR CG respectively.